Skip to content

 Lima

 Lima historic centerWhere desert meets ocean, Lima rises — A city of contrasts — colonial plazas and modern towers, misty winters and radiant summers, turning the cliffs golden and the Pacific deep blue.
-Along the coast you breathe the ocean, in the plazas you taste the world‑famous cuisine.
+Lima was the capital of a colonial empire, and its region hosts the cradle of civilization, ‘El Caral.’

 Wanderer Tale: Continental embrace